Codecademy/docs/content/html/concepts/attributes/terms/class/class.md

 ---
 Title: 'class'
 Description: 'class is a HTML attribute used to select one or more elements for the application of styling or logic.'
 Subjects:
   - 'Web Development'
   - 'Web Design'
 Tags:
   - 'Attributes'
   - 'Classes'
   - 'Style'
 Catalog content:
-  - 'learn html'
+  - 'learn-html'
   - 'paths/front-end-engineer-career-path'
+---

-+**`class`** is a HTML attribute used to select one or more elements for CSS styling or JavaScript purposes.
+A **`class`** is a HTML attribute used to select one or more elements for CSS styling or JavaScript purposes.

 ## For Styling